w-dee/solar_bat_manager_sw/README.md

  + Define -DI2C_TIMING_FMP=xxxx -DI2C_TIMING_FM=xxxx -DI2C_TIMING_SM=xxxx constants to avoid linking brute-force, fat code for finding optimal I2C timing.
 See main.cpp .
  + Do not use double precision floats if possible.
 Use prefix "f" (eg. 0.0f, 3.14f ...) to make the constant float.
  + Avoid using logf and expf (and other math functions) if possible.
 See thermistor.cpp for smaller implementations of logf and expf.
+ + Avoid using String::String(double) and String::String(float).
+These implementations use dtostrf to convert a double precision float to string; As the name suggests, it include double precision computation and will make the binary large.
+Make-shift version of dtostrf which does not use double precision float, named "ftostrf", is available in lib/ftostrf (LGPL license).
  + Dump your code with  `.platformio/packages/toolchain-gccarmnoneeabi/bin/arm-none-eabi-objdump -S .pio/build/genericSTM32G030F6/firmware.elf` and find large code block, or double-precision computation routine, then think how not to use it.